 - Data flow - Making your warehoused data actionable in your tech stack

 Finally, to make your data genuinely actionable, you need the means to flow your data to a data warehouse to drive sales and marketing campaigns for revenue, as well as operations tasks to provide customer and finance support.

 Solving the integrated stack puzzle

 You’ve already got the tech stack you use today.
 You may even have, or be looking at, a data warehouse.
-The final piece of the puzzle flowing data freely through all your applications to centralize and take action on it.
-This means you’d still need an ETL solution and an integration solution to connect your data warehouse with your stack.
+The final piece of the puzzle flowing data freely through all your applications to centralize and take action on it, which requires an ETL and integration solution to connect your data warehouse with your stack.

-Until recently, each of these important business needs would have been handled by two separate solutions, each exclusively the domain of developers.
+Until recently, each of these critical business needs would have been handled by two separate solutions, each exclusively the domain of developers.
 But now, there’s a better way.

 General Automation Platforms - Connect and flow app data, plus ETL

 A General Automation Platform (GAP) seamlessly connects your tech stack components to your data warehouse, and can also handle ETL.
-It also adds an automation layer to enable users to automatically act on crucial business data.
+It also adds an automation layer to enable users to act on crucial business data automatically.
 (Learn more about GAPs in “The Beginner’s Guide to General Automation Platforms.”)